Run a CAP Application on Kyma

 :sql

-you tell CAP to use SQLite in dev and HANA in productive mode.
+you tell CAP to use SQLite in development and SAP HANA in productive mode.
 The settinghana.deploy-format

 :hdbtable

-is required for HANA Cloud since it supports only thehdbtable
+is required for SAP HANA Cloud since it supports only thehdbtable

 andhdbview